 We include revenues and related costs incurred, plus accumulated contract costs that exceed amounts invoiced to customers under the terms of the contracts, in Contracts in progress.
 We include in Advance billings on contracts billings that exceed accumulated contract costs and revenues and costs recognized over time.
 Amounts that are withheld on our fixed-price incentive fee contracts are classified within Retainages.
 Certain of these amounts require conditions other than the passage of time to be achieved, with the remaining amounts only requiring the passage of time.
 Most long-term contracts contain provisions for progress payments.
-Our unbilled receivables do not contain an allowance for credit losses as we expect to invoice customers and collect all amounts for unbilled revenues.
+Our unbilled receivables do not contain an allowance for credit losses as we expect to invoice customers and collect all amounts for unbilled receivables.
 Changes in Contracts in progress and Advance billings on contracts are primarily driven by differences in the timing of revenue recognition and billings to our customers.
-During the year ended December 31, 2020, our unbilled receivables increased \$70.4 million primarily as a result of the timing of milestone billings in our Nuclear Power Group segment and the acquisition of Laker Energy Products.
+During the year ended December 31, 2021, our unbilled receivables increased \$92.4 million primarily as a result of fixed-price incentive fee contracts within our Nuclear Operations Group segment and the timing of milestone billings on certain firm-fixed-price contracts within our Nuclear Power Group segment.
+During the year ended December 31, 2021, our Advance billings on contracts increased \$28.0 million primarily as a result of billings in excess of revenue recognized on certain firm-fixed-price contracts within our Nuclear Operations Group segment.
 Our fixed-price incentive fee contracts for our Nuclear Operations Group segment include provisions that result in an increase in retainages on contracts during the first and third quarters of the year, with larger payments made during the second and fourth quarters.
 Retainages also vary as a result of timing differences between incurring costs and achieving milestones that allow us to recover these amounts.

-I ecember 31, 2020 (In thou 436,279 55,172 De ecember 31,
+De December 31, ecember 31,

-2020 2019
+2021 2020

-(In tho usand ls)
+ls)

 Included in Contracts in progress:

-Unbilled receivables \$ 436,279 \$ 365,861
+Unbilled receivables \$ 528,644 \$ 436,279

-Retainages \$ 55,172 \$ 46,670
+Retainages \$ 51,507 \$ 55,172

 Included in Other Assets:

-Retainages \$ 1,488 \$ 1,412
+Retainages \$ 1,271 \$ 1,488

-Advance billings on contracts \$ 83,581 \$ 75,425
+Advance billings on contracts \$ 111,619 \$ 83,581

 Retainages expected to be collected after one year are included in Other Assets.
-Of the long-term retainages at December 31, 2020, we anticipate collecting \$0.3 million in 2022 and \$1.2 million in 2023.
+Of the long-term retainages at December 31, 2021, we anticipate collecting \$0.3 million in 2023 and \$1.0 million in 2024.

-During the years ended December 31, 2020 and 2019, we recognized \$51.5 million and \$62.3 million of revenue that was in Advance billings on contracts at December 31, 2019 and 2018, respectively.
+During the years ended December 31, 2021 and 2020, we recognized \$67.5 million and \$51.5 million of revenue that was in Advance billings on contracts at the beginning of each year, respectively.